-A five minute walk from the waves and taco bars of Playa Maderas, on the southwest coast of Nicaragua, there’s a boutique hotel that will get under your skin.
+A five-minute walk from the waves and taco bars of Playa Maderas, on the southwest coast of Nicaragua, there’s a boutique hotel that will get under your skin.

-The hotel’s yoga packages extend far beyond the generic western approach of vinyasa flow set to chart tunes, educating guests on the lineage and traditions of yoga, including asana (poses), pranayama (breath work), meditation and Ayurveda, an ancient approach to healing.
+The hotel’s yoga packages extend far beyond the generic Western approach of vinyasa flow set to chart tunes, educating guests on the lineage and traditions of yoga, including asana (poses), pranayama (breath work), meditation and Ayurveda, an ancient approach to healing.

 Under the boundless blue of the Montana sky, an ancient Indian practice is getting an ever-so American twist.

-The rush of surfing and the chill of yoga.
-That’s the magic combination offered by Surf Maroc in Taghazout.
+The rush of surfing and the chill of yoga – that’s the magic combination offered by Surf Maroc in Taghazout.

 Its newest hotel, Amouage, is open-plan with 20 bedrooms, each outfitted with embellished throw pillows and printed rugs made by local artisans.

-A typical day at Amouage includes surf and beach time sandwiched between two yoga classes – an energizing morning flow and a late afternoon restorative to wind you down, ready for a healthy dinner and outdoor movies with new friends.
+A typical day at Amouage includes surf and beach time sandwiched between two yoga classes – an energising morning flow and a late afternoon restorative to wind you down, ready for a healthy dinner and outdoor movies with new friends.

+There’s something about the languorous pace of island life that chimes really, really well with yoga.
 Carlisle Bay, on Antiqua’s southern coast, is a bubble of chill that’s luxurious without being stuffy; it’s got Caribbean effervescence in spades.

-Practicing yoga here – among flowering trees, in the thick of the humid jungle – is definitely conducive to rest and relaxation.
+Practising yoga here – among flowering trees, in the thick of the humid jungle – is definitely conducive to rest and relaxation.